(956) 446-0992Get Started

 Are deer ticks dangerous creatures?
 Yes.
 Deer ticks pose a variety of possible health-related concerns, including anaplasmosis, babesiosis, and Powassan disease.
 Do deer ticks carry Lyme disease?
 Yes.
 Deer ticks may spread Lyme disease and the potentially dangerous bacterial condition known as ehrlichiosis, which more commonly is associated with the Lone Star tick.

 Pets struggling with ticks may develop kidney disease, heart problems, and disorders involving the nervous system.
-Other symptoms may include weakness, weight loss, difficulties with breathing.
+Other symptoms may include weakness, weight loss, and difficulties with breathing.

 How To Effectively Deter Deer Ticks In McAllen